 His was the book review Editor of the Journal of Latin American Geography for the past decade and serves on several editorial board of the Annals of the Association of American Geographers, Estado, Sociedad y Territorio and The Southeastern Geographer.
 He has reviewed research proposals, book manuscripts, and refereed journal articles for more than 80 entities.
 The National Science Foundation, Ford Foundation, Social Science Research Council, National Institute for Health, and the Fulbright Commission have funded his Latin American research.
 Clients for whom he has consulted include: Exile Productions, The American Geographical Society, National Geographic, Virginia Commonwealth University - College of Engineering, The Pan American Health Organization, Virginia College of Osteopathic Medicine, The Ecuadorian Ministry of Patrimony, The City of Cuenca (Ecuador), The Urban Institute, The National Geospatial Intelligence Agency, Eastern Regional Hotel Association (Dominican Republic), American Council of Education, World Affairs Council of Los Angeles, World Affairs Council of Philadelphia, Lincoln Institute for Land Policy, The Alexis de Tocqueville Institute, among others.

-For the past eight years he has been the Regional Editor (Geography) for contributions on 'The Caribbean' for the Library of Congress's Handbook of Latin American Studies.
+For the past ten years he has been the Regional Editor (Geography) for contributions on 'The Caribbean' for the Library of Congress's Handbook of Latin American Studies.